timothymin/oscbf/README.md

 Code for *"Safe, Task-Consistent Manipulation with Operational Space Control Barrier Functions"* -- Daniel Morton and Marco Pavone

-## Why should you use this?

-- Do you have a robot arm?
-- Do you want to keep it from crashing into things or generally behaving poorly?

-If so, you should probably use this.

-To be more specific, if you...
-- Are controlling the robot based on operational-space (end-effector) motions
+Submitted to IROS 2025, Hangzhou

+## What is OSCBF?

+This is a safe, high-performance, and easy-to-use controller / safety filter for robotic manipulators.

+With OSCBF, you can...
+- Operate at kilohertz speed even with over 400 active safety constraints
+- Design safety constraints (barrier functions) easily via CBFpy
+- Enforce safety on both torque-controlled and velocity-controlled robots
-- Are concerned about the safety of your controller, which doesn't necessarily have safety guarantees (as in **teleoperation** or **learned policies**)
+- Either apply a safety filter on top of your existing controller, or use our provided controller
-- Want to keep the robot performing "as best as possible" even when close to an unsafe situation

-Then, OSCBF should be helpful.

-Even if you don't fit this criteria entirely, this will be helpful
-- "But, I'm controlling joint-space motions -- does this still apply?"
-  - The collision avoidance and set-invariance CBF constraints will still be useful!
+In general, this will be especialy useful for enforcing safety during **teleoperation** or while executing **learned policies**

+For more details and videos, check out the [project webpage](https://stanfordasl.github.io/oscbf/) as well as the [CBFpy documentation](https://danielpmorton.github.io/cbfpy/).

+## How do I use this?

+Check out the `examples/` folder for interactive demos in Pybullet!
+This is the best place to start

+If you're applying this to a different robot, you'll need to provide a URDF -- we can parse the kinematics and dynamics from that.
+Some notes:
+- I haven't written an MJCF parser yet, but it should be feasible
+- All joints that shouldn't be controlled as part of the kinematic chain should be set to `fixed` (gripper joints, for instance).
+Since you probably want to still be able to use the gripper joints in simulation, the best way to handle this is to make a copy of the URDF: load the non-fixed one in sim, and parse the fixed one with OSCBF
+- I manually defined the collision model for the Franka.
+There are probably better ways to parse or generate this data from meshes, but I haven't done it yet.
+For now, I'd recommend doing the same for your robot.

+## FAQ

-- "But, I already have a well-tuned operational space controller!
+- "I already have a well-tuned operational space controller!
 I don't want to replace that"
-  - You can use OSCBF as a safety filter on top of this nominal controller!
+  - You can use OSCBF as a safety filter on top of your existing controller!

-For more details and videos, check out the [project webpage](https://stanfordasl.github.io/oscbf/) as well as the [CBFpy documentation](https://danielpmorton.github.io/cbfpy/).
+- "I'm working with a mobile manipulator.
+Does this still work?"
+  - Yes!
+We support prismatic and revolute joints, so adding a mobile base just adds 3DOF (PPR) to the beginning of the kinematic chain.
+- "I'm controlling joint-space motions -- does this still apply?"
+  - Depending on the task, you will likely want to modify the objective function.
+But, the robot dynamics and CBF formulation will still be useful!

 ## Installation